airqnetworks/snet-arduino/README.md

 # About
 With the AirQ ShielD, this library allows an Arduino board to interact with AirQ Networks devices (wireless sensors and control boards).
 Thanks to this library, there is no need to know the underlying sNET protocol (sNET is the protocol used by AirQ Networks devices to exchange messages and it's described on the AirQ Networks technical wiki -- http://wiki.airqnetworks.com/index.php/SNET_Protocol).

-Arduino communicates with the shield using SoftwareSerial library.
-This means that AirQ ShielD interacts with arduino through an UART interface.
-Digital pins **10** and **11** of the Uno board are used.
+Arduino communicates with the shield using SPI interface.
+Digital pins **9** and **2** of the Uno board are used for SSN and interrupt.
 However, library can be set up to use different pins if needed.

 #Installation
 sNET library need to be installed before using it.
 First step is downloading the library from AirQ Networks github repository (http://github.com/airqnetworks).
 Next, open your Arduino sketchbook folder.
 If there is already a folder there called *libraries*, place the library folder in there.
 If not, create a folder called *libraries* in the sketchbook folder, and drop the library folder in there.
 Then re-start the Arduino IDE, and you should see your new library in the Sketch > Import Library menu.